Smirl/highheath/content/_index.md

   main:
     weight: 1
 ---
-**Welcome to High Heath Farm Cattery**, I hope you will take a few moments to have a look around our website.
+### Welcome to High Heath Farm Cattery

+I hope you will take a few moments to have a look around our website.
 We understand at High Heath that your cat is very much a family member and that it can be stressful for both owner and cat to be apart.
 We pride ourselves on spending time with each cat, giving it lots of